directvt/vtm/readme.md

 vtm is a windowed multi-user environment for unlimited number of terminals.
 In other words this is an infinite 2-D space of terminal windows.

-To render its interface, vtm needs a text console, be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
+To render its interface, vtm needs a text console -- be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
 See [Tested Terminals](https://github.com/netxs-group/vtm/discussions/72) for details.

 ### All Inclusive